Shiva Baby: Casting

 Writer-director Seligman became aware of lead actress Sennott at NYU when Sennott was acting in other students' thesis films and making comedy sketches.
-Thinking that she looked "like someone [Seligman] would run into at a family event", Seligman cast Sennott in her own thesis film, the Shiva Baby short.
+Thinking that she looked "like someone [Seligman] would run into at a family event", Seligman cast Sennott in their own thesis film, the Shiva Baby short.
 Sennott was kept on as Danielle when Seligman began expanding Shiva Baby into a feature-length film; they had formed a collaborative bond and Seligman "never even thought about casting someone else", though, unlike her character, Sennott is neither queer nor Jewish.
 When media began criticizing Jewface, Sennott as Danielle was frequently mentioned.
 She worked with Seligman to develop the character over the two years of production from the beginning of the short film to the feature, and read all of Seligman's screenplay drafts.
 Some of the film's potential financiers asked the producers to consider replacing Sennott with a bigger name star.
 Besides Sennott, the first actor to be cast was Molly Gordon, who was cast as Danielle's love interest, Maya, without a chemistry read with Sennott; they only met the day before filming began.
 Seligman says she experienced impostor syndrome working with the cast, especially after holding a rehearsal for a scene between Danielle and Maya but not being able to make it work.
 After Gordon, Dianna Agron was cast as Kim.
 Agron was in Israel when she was sent the script, and met with Seligman in New York shortly after returning.
 Seligman said that, as a Jewish actress, Agron was excited to "finally" be in a Jewish film, despite playing the only character who is not Jewish.
 Through conversation with Agron, lines were added alluding to her character having Jewish heritage.
 Producer Lizzie Shapiro told Ynet that Agron "brought to the role a different dynamic of what it means to be a Jew who looks like [she does]".
 Commenters have said that Agron's casting is an example of intertextuality and "a bit of an inside joke".
 Danny Deferrari was the last actor to be cast, accepting the role of Max a few days before shooting began.